-Option: As an option, if a development proposal consolidates all parcels in this sub-unit-with the majority of property south of Pennell Street, with the exception of Parcels 49-3((9))6 and 6A, in Sub-unit L4 (i.e. at a minimum parcels 49-3 ((9))1B, 2, 2A and 3), the consolidated area may be appropriate for an overall intensity that does not exceed .68 FAR.
+Option: As an option, if a development proposal consolidates all parcels in this sub-unit with the majority of property south of Pennell Street, with the exception of Parcels 49-3((9))6 and 6A, in Sub-unit L4 (i.e. at a minimum parcels 49-3 ((9))1B, 2, 2A and 3), the consolidated area may be appropriate for an overall intensity that does not exceed .68 FAR.
 With minimum consolidation south of Pennell Street (i.e. parcels 49-3 ((9))1B, 2, 2A and 3) the total building area under this option should not exceed 272,000 square feet.
-With total consolidation south of Pennell Street; Tehe total building area under this option should not exceed 343,12400,000 square feet.
-If Pparcels 49-3((9))6 and 6A on the north side of Pennell Street in Sub-unit L2 are added to this consolidation, an additional 20,000 square feet of development may be appropriate resulting in a maximum development potential under this option of 363,12420,000 square feet.
-If Parcels 49-3((9))6 and 6A are added to this consolidation, the guidelines listed for the L2 Option should apply.
-In all cases, the portion south of Pennell Street is limited to an intensity not to exceed .2+5 FAR.
+With total consolidation south of Pennell Street; The total building area under this option should not exceed 343,12400,000 square feet.
+If parcels 49-3((9))6 and 6A on the north side of Pennell Street in Sub-unit L2 are added to this consolidation, an additional 20,000 square feet of development may be appropriate resulting in a maximum development potential under this option of 363,12420,000 square feet.
+In all cases, the portion south of Pennell Street is limited to an intensity not to exceed .245 FAR.
 In addition, all applicable Area-wide recommendations should apply.

-Under all the above options, all applicable area-wide recommendations should apply as well as guidelines for development at the base Plan for the area south of Pennell Street (Parcels 49-3((36))1 and 2), which include a minimum 75-foot buffer with a barrier wall or fence, access limitations, and structures having a residential appearance.
+Under all the above options, all applicable area-wide recommendations should apply as well as guidelines for development at the base Plan which include a minimum 75-foot buffer with a barrier wall or fence, access limitations, and structures having a residential appearance.

-Height Limit: The maximum building height in this sub-unit is 35 feet for the parcels south of Pennell Street and on Parcels 49-3((9))6 and 6A, 75 feet on Parcel 49-3((9))7A, and 90 feet on Parcels 49-3((1))104C35 and 49-3((9))11A.
+Height Limit: The maximum building height in this sub-unit is 35 feet for the parcels south of Pennell Street and on Parcels 49-3((9))6 and 6A, 75 feet on parcel 49-3((9))7A, and 90 feet on parcels 49-3((1))104C35 and 49-3((9))11A.
 See the Building Heights Map, Figure 816, and the Building Height Guidelines under the Area-Wide Urban Design section.